 To support a company through financial pressures, the directors can propose a credible repayment plan to the company’s creditors, which provides the company protection from creditor action and allows the directors to retain control and continue trading.
 This avoids the closure of the company and can result in a better outcome for all stakeholders.

-We work with you to prepare forecasts for the restructured business going forward.
+We work with you to consider forecasts for the restructured business going forward.
 We will negotiate with key stakeholders to determine the best solution that balances the interests of the company and its creditors and will support you through the duration of the CVA.
 A trading CVA is not to be underestimated it requires dedication and long-term commitment from the company's management and our team is here to support you throughout the process.

 Where a company is insolvent or likely to become insolvent, administration can be a powerful tool to rescue a business and preserve employment.
 Administration is typically used where cash flow pressures are unsurmountable but there is an underlying viable business to preserve.
 It provides breathing space to allow an administrator to formulate the optimal strategy to achieve the best outcome for the company’s creditors.